-We have completed our audit of the financial statements of Metro Transit System of Madison, Wisconsin for the year ended December 31, 2015, and have issued our report thereon dated July 8, 2016.
+We have completed our audit of the financial statements of Metro Transit System of Madison, Wisconsin for the year ended December 31, 2016, and have issued our report thereon dated June 19, 2017.
 This letter presents communications required by our professional standards.

-OUR RESPONSIBILITY UNDER AUDITING STANDARDS GENERALLY ACCEPTED IN THE UNITED STATES OF AMERICA, GOVERNMENT AUDITING STANDARDS, OMB CIRCULAR A-133 AND THE STATE SINGLE AUDIT GUIDELINES
+OUR RESPONSIBILITY UNDER AUDITING STANDARDS GENERALLY ACCEPTED IN THE UNITED STATES OF AMERICA AND GOVERNMENT AUDITING STANDARDS

 The objective of a financial statement audit is the expression of an opinion on the financial statements.
-We conducted the audit in accordance with auditing standards generally accepted in the United States of America, Government Auditing Standards, OMB Circular A-133, and the State Single Audit Guidelines.
+We conducted the audit in accordance with auditing standards generally accepted in the United States of America, Government Auditing Standards, OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 These standards require that we plan and perform our audit to obtain reasonable, rather than absolute, assurance about whether the financial statements prepared by management with your oversight are free of material misstatement, whether caused by error or fraud.
 Our audit included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 Our audit does not relieve management or the commission of their responsibilities.

 We considered Metro Transit System's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Metro Transit System's internal control over financial reporting.
-We will consider the internal control over compliance with types of requirements that could have a direct and material effect on a major federal and major state program to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for a major federal and state program and to test and report on internal control over compliance in accordance with OMB Circular A-133 and the State Single Audit Guidelines, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+We will consider the internal control over compliance with types of requirements that could have a direct and material effect on a major federal and major state program to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for a major federal and state program and to test and report on internal control over compliance in accordance with Uniform Guidance the State Single Audit Guidelines, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.

 As part of obtaining reasonable assurance about whether Metro Transit System's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions is not an objective of our audit.
-Also, in accordance with OMB Circular A-133 and the State Single Audit Guidelines, we will examine, on a test basis, evidence about Metro Transit System's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement and the State Single Audit Guidelines that could have a direct and material effect on each of its major federal and state programs for the purpose of expressing an opinion on Metro Transit System's compliance with those requirements.
-While our audit provides a reasonable basis for our opinion on compliance, it does not provide a legal determination on Metro Transit System's compliance with those requirements.
+Also, in accordance with Uniform Guidance and the State Single Audit Guidelines, we will examine, on a test basis, evidence about Metro Transit System's compliance with the types of compliance requirements described in the OMB Compliance Supplement and State Single Audit Guidelines that could have a direct and material effect on each of its major federal and state programs for the purpose of expressing an opinion on Metro Transit System's compliance, it does not provide a legal determination on Metro Transit System's compliance with those requirements.